usfcs-scholars/cs386-fall2021/guides/syllabus.md

 This includes participating in at least one event offered by the CS department (other than CS Night), at least one event offered by the University, and at least one event offered by the local SF Bay Area or technical communities.

 This also involves participating in the annual CS Night celebration at the end of the semester.
 Participation in this event replaces the final exam for this course.

-<i class="fas fa-info-circle"></i>
-Due to the ongoing COVID-19 pandemic, virtual participation or engaging in pre-recorded videos will be accepted instead of in-person participation.
-If this still causes undue hardship, reach out to the instructor to discuss alternatives.
-{: .notification }

 ### Grading Scale